pedromsmoreira/design-patterns-by-example/src/ObserverPattern/README.md

 > Define a one to many dependency between objects so that when one object changes state, all its dependents are notified and updated automatically.

-> Encapsulate teh core or common or engine components in a __Subject__ abstraction and the variable components in an Observer hierarchy.
+> Encapsulate the core or common or engine components in a __Subject__ abstraction and the variable components in an Observer hierarchy.

 ### Can be applied when: